Numerical stability and tensor nuclear norm: Experiments for new complex matrix multiplication algorithm

 \subsection{Matrix polynomial evaluations}

 We evaluate a polynomial $p(x) = \sum_{k = 0}^d a_k x^k$ with coefficients $a_0,\dots,a_k \in \mathbb{R}$ at a $X \in \mathbb{C}^{n \times n}$.
 This is a problem that occurs in many tasks involving matrix functions \cite{HighamBook,matrix_function}.
 We limit ourselves to real coefficients as this is by far most common scenario \cite{matrix_function}; but the complex coefficients case simply reduces to evaluating two real polynomials $\Re p(x)$ and $\Im p(x)$.
-The celebrated Horner's rule \cite[Algorithm~4.3]{matrix_function} reduces the problem to one of repeated matrix multiplications.
+The celebrated Horner's rule \cite[Algorithm~4.3]{matrix_function}, as shown in Algorithm~\ref{alg:poly}, reduces the problem to one of repeated matrix multiplications.

 We generate random matrices $X \in \mathbb{C}^{256 \times 256}$ with condition numbers from $2^{34}$ to $2^{53}$ as described in Section~\ref{exp:accuracy:general}.
 We set $d = 5$ and choose random $b_0,\dots,b_5\in (0,1)$ uniformly.
 We then evaluate $p(X)$ using Algorithm~\ref{alg:poly}, with Step~4 computed via \eqref{eq:Regular}, \eqref{eq:Gauss}, and \eqref{eq:New}.